-This research is done using data base of Isfahan Healthy Heart Program that was conducted by Isfahan Cardiovascular Institute with the collaboration of Isfahan Provincial Health Center, both affiliated to Isfahan University of Medical Sciences.
+This research is done using data base of Isfahan Healthy Heart Program that was conducted by Cardiovascular Institute Isfahan with collaboration of Isfahan Provincial Health Center, both affiliated to Isfahan University of Medical Sciences.
 The authors thank the participating personnel of Isfahan Cardiovascular Institute, especially Mrs Fatemeh Noori from statistical unit.